Springe direkt zu Inhalt

 Course of Study

-In the second semester, the module "Historicity / Historiography" offers three courses exploring concepts and methods of dance historiography based on key historical examples.
-The three-part module is comprised of a research seminar, a seminar-style practice session, and a lecture.
-The module "Methods/Practice" encompasses a group project and accompanying applied practice session, developed within the framework of the Valeska Gert Guest Professorship.
+In the second semester, the module "Historicity, Historiography" offers two courses that engage with concepts and methods of dance historiography using specific historical examples.
+The two-part module consists of a seminar and a lecture.
+In the "Practice-led Research A" module, students develop a performance project with accompanying practice sessions as part of the Valeska Gert guest professorship.

-In the fourth semester, students complete a master's thesis and attend an accompanying research colloquium.
+In the fourth semester, students write their Master's thesis and attend an accompanying colloquium on approaches to research.

-The master’s degree program in Critical Dance Studies is a full-time course.
-Requests for part-time study will be considered on an individual basis.
+The Master's degree program in Critical Dance Studies should be completed full-time.
+The possibility of part-time study is decided on an individual basis.

 Career Prospects